funvill/funvill.github.io/_posts/2011-08-01-playa-tips-and-tricks.md

 ---
-title: Playa tips and tricks
+title: "Playa tips and tricks"
 date: 2011-08-01 00:00:00
+categories:
-categories: Tips
+- Tips
+slug: playa-tips-and-tricks

 ---

 You can find lots of tips and tricks, <a href="http://www.burningman.com/first_timers/">First time guide</a>, and <a href="http://www.preparefortheplaya.com/">Preparing for the Playa</a> posts on the internet if you search hard enough and if its your first time you should be reading them all.
 This is my list hope it helps.
 <ul>
 	<li>A normal kick stand for your bike will sink in to the playa dust, unless you put a tennis ball on the end of it.</li>